markushinz/socket-gateway/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout outerLayer.key -out outerLayer.crt -config outerLayer.conf -extensions "v3_req"
 ```

 * A sever certificate for the outer layer.
 Let's Encrypt is your friend 😉.
-Alternatively, you can also use the outer layer certificate you just created.
+Alternatively, you can also use the outer layer certificate you just created or serve the outer layer via HTTP.

 ## Deployment

 ### Outer Layer

-The outer layer exposes the gateway functionality on port 443 (environment variable "PORT" or "APP_PORT").
-It accepts connections from (the) inner layer(s) on port 3000 (environment variable "SOCKET_PORT").
+The outer layer exposes the gateway functionality on port 443 (environment variable "PORT" or "SG_APP_PORT").
+It accepts connections from (the) inner layer(s) on port 3000 (environment variable "SG_SOCKET_PORT").
 Certificate and configuration files must be placed in the `./config/` directory.

 Put files `server.crt`, `server.key`, `innerLayer.crt`, `outerLayer.crt`, and `outerLayer.key` into `./config/`.
 The certificates are used for TLS connections from/to clients as well as from/to the inner layer.

+If you deploy the gateway behind a reverse proxy such as Apache or Nginx, you can also serve the outer layer using HTTP.
+The default port will then be 80 and you do not have to provide `server.crt`, `server.key` or respective environment variables.
+The connection between the outer and inner layer always uses TLS.

 Create a file `./config/targets.yaml` to define host mappings between DNS names of the gateway (outer layer) and request targets.
 Keep in mind that multiple A or CNAME DNS records can point to the same outer layer 🥳!
 Check the following example: